AnyLearning/AnyLearning-data/electron_microscopy_particle_segmentation/README.md

 ## Data Processing

 - Download and extract the dataset from [datasetninja.com](datasetninja.com)
 - Convert to AnyLabeling format.
-Each valid train/val/test folder should contains image files with coresponding json annotations.
+Each valid train/val/test folder should contain images with coresponding json annotations.
+An image and its corresponding json annotation file share the same name.
 See the below example for the structure of the a json annotation file.
 ```json
 {
   "version": "4.2.10",